 Mailspring comes packed with powerful features like Unified Inbox, Snooze, Send Later, Mail Rules, Templates and more.
 Mailspring Pro, which you can unlock with a monthly subscription, adds even more features for people who send a ton of email: link tracking, read receipts, mailbox analytics, contact and company profiles.
 All of these features run in the client - Mailspring does not send your email credentials to the cloud.
 For a full list of features, check out getmailspring.com.

-You can download compiled versions of Mailspring for Windows, Mac OS X, and Linux (Snap coming soon) from https://getmailspring.com/download.
+You can download compiled versions of Mailspring for Windows, Mac OS X, and Linux (deb, rpm and snap) from https://getmailspring.com/download.

 Mailspring's UI is entirely open-source and pull requests and contributions are welcome!
 There are three ways to contribute: building a plugin, building a theme, and submitting pull requests to the project itself.
 When you're getting started, you may want to join our public slack so you can ask questions and learn from other people doing development.